Non-Prehensile Tool-Object Manipulation by Integrating LLM-Based Planning and Manoeuvrability-Driven Controls: Introduction

 \subsection{Contributions}

-To address this research gap, in this work, we propose a novel LLM-based manoeuvrability-driven method with the following original contributions: (1) We develop an effective model to represent the geometric-mechanical relations and manoeuvrability of tools and objects; (2) We propose a non-prehensile strategy to manoeuvre objects under different constraints with tools; (3) We evaluate the performance of the proposed methodology with real-world experiments on a dual-arm robotic system.
-Our work uniquely integrates LLMs to enhance tool-object interactions, enabling robots to interpret and execute complex non-prehensile manipulation tasks through natural language instructions.
-This integration allows for dynamic adaptation to various situations and fosters intuitive human-robot collaboration, significantly improving the effectiveness of dual-arm tool-object manipulation.
+To address this research gap, we propose a novel LLM-based manoeuvrability-driven method with the following key contributions: (1) We develop a geometric-mechanical model that explicitly captures the interaction between tools and objects, enabling accurate representation of their manoeuvrability in various manipulation scenarios; (2) We introduce a non-prehensile manipulation strategy tailored for tools, allowing efficient object manipulation under various spatial and physical constraints without the need for grasping; (3) We conduct real-world experiments on a dual-arm robotic system, validating the proposed methodology through performance evaluations and demonstrating its practical applicability in dynamic environments.

+Our approach uniquely integrates LLMs to enhance tool-object interactions, enabling robots to interpret and perform complex non-prehensile tasks through natural language instructions.
+This integration not only improves dynamic adaptability to different manipulation scenarios but also promotes more intuitive human-robot collaboration, increasing the effectiveness of dual-arm tool-object manipulation.

-The rest of the manuscript is organised as follows: Sec. \ref{sec:methodology} presents the methodology, Sec. \ref{sec:results} presents the results, Sec. \ref{sec:conclusions} gives final conclusions.
+The rest of the manuscript is organised as follows: Sec. \ref{sec:methodology} presents the methodology, Sec. \ref{sec:results} presents the results, Sec. \ref{sec:discussionConclusion} discusses advantages, limitations, and gives final conclusions.